kenwals/shinrin-yoku/README.md

 Hero image and text: clearly visible/readable , call to action button takes user to the about section.

-About section: The card gallery is a template taken from the bootstrap framework library . it's reponsive to screen size off the shelf.
-No isues found.
+About section: The card gallery is a template taken from the bootstrap framework library .
+It is reponsive to screen size off the shelf.
+No issues found.

-email link: This behaves as expected, the link should trigger the users browser to open a new window for composing an email , the To field and the subject field should be prepopulated.
+Email link on contact page: This behaves as expected, the link should trigger the users browser to open a new window for composing an email , the To field and the subject field should be prepopulated.

 Subscription form : The form displays validation messages if fields are blank when the subscribe button is pressed.